Mathematical Economic Analysis

 Homework and exams are graded.
 Grades are based on the total points earned.
 (See below.)
 There is no "extra credit".
 Whole grade numerical cut-off points are fairly standard: 90% for A-range grades and 80% for B-range grades.
 It follows that in principle everyone can attain an A, if every student makes an exceptional effort.
 In practice, this has not happened.

 If numeric scores are unusually low in an otherwise performant class, I curve the grades.
 Specifically, if fewer than 15% of the class reaches the 90% cutoff, I typically lower all cutoffs proportionally until approximately 15% of the grades are A- or higher.
-Usually, this adjustment is not needed.
+However, this adjustment typically is not needed.

 Points